How to Do an SEO Audit in 2026 (Step-by-Step)

 Google's Helpful Content system evaluates whether your pages actually satisfy searcher intent.
 Ranking relies on demonstrating expertise, authority, and trustworthiness - what Google calls E-E-A-T.

-In 2026, also check AEO content signals: does each section start with a direct 40–80 word answer?
-Are there FAQPage schema blocks?
-Is the author identified with credentials?
-These signals determine whether your content gets cited in Google AI Overviews.
+In 2026, also check AEO content signals: does each section start with a direct 40-80 word answer Are visible Q&A blocks easy to parse Is the author identified with credentials These signals make your content easier to understand and cite, but they do not determine Google AI Overview inclusion.
 Our 2026 Google SEO guide covers what Google actually checks now.

 Step 4 - Check security headers